williamDalston/schrodingers-cat-website/content/articles/qc-theory-005.md

 ### Quantum Effects Are Necessary

-If quantum IIT shows higher Φ than classical IIT, it suggests quantum effects aren't just helpful for consciousness—they might be necessary for high levels of consciousness.
+If quantum IIT shows higher Φ than classical IIT, it suggests quantum effects aren't just helpful for consciousness they might be necessary for high levels of consciousness.

 ### Decoherence Destroys Consciousness